liferay/liferay-frontend-projects/README.md

 -------------

 1. Clone or fork the repository on your machine.
+2. Install NodeJS.
+3. Install Gulp `[sudo] npm install -g gulp`.
-2. Install NodeJS and then in the cloned/forked repository run 'npm install'.
+4. Run 'npm install' in the cloned/forked repository.
+5. Run `gulp` to build it.

 This will build the loader in 'dist' directory.